Monitoring of the RIS3 Strategy

 Monitoring of the National RIS3 Strategy complies with the Commission’s requirements on the set-up of the RIS3 monitoring system.
 The bottom-up set-up of monitoring (projects in the ESIF programmes, departmental programmes and TA CR national programmes) meets the basic requirement on the reliability, feasibility and cost-effectiveness of the system in question.
 It focuses in particular on the use of funds for the interventions implemented, broken down by the strategy’s horizontal and vertical objectives, and on the fulfilment of the indicators of the strategy broken down by its strategic and specific objectives.

-To meet the national level requirements, each regional authority must fill out their own regional cards recording R&D&I activities – P2 Regional Cards.
+To meet the national level requirements, each regional authority must fill out their own regional cards recording R&D&I activities – Annex 2 Cards of regional RIS3 Strategies.
 The complete monitoring of the regional RIS3 strategies is the responsibility of individual regions.
 Regional authorities receive methodological support at the national level, and in case of some context indicators, the NUTS 3 level is included.
-In cooperation with CzechInvest, data are acquired from the mapping of regional innovation ecosystems.
+In cooperation with CzechInvest, data are acquired from the mapping of the regional innovation ecosystems.

-Context indicators (DATASET 3.1 a) are used for monitoring the substantive impacts of the vision and strategic objectives of the RIS3 Strategy.
-Project indicators (DATASET 3.1 b) are used for monitoring the results and outputs of the RIS3 Strategy.
+Context indicators (DATASET 3.1 a (Currently only in CZ)) are used for monitoring the substantive impacts of the vision and strategic objectives of the RIS3 Strategy.
+Project indicators (DATASET 3.1 b (Currently only in CZ)) are used for monitoring the results and outputs of the RIS3 Strategy.

 - specific objectives of the RIS3 Strategy;